1897-99

 This milestone season also introduced a significant change - the club's jerseys featured a crest for the very first time.
 The emblem, an 'ox on water,' was directly inspired by the city’s coat of arms, proudly linking the club to its Oxford roots.

-With the club now playing in the fifth tier, the cricket club relocated to Cowley Barracks, making way for the Manor Ground’s development.
+The cricket club relocated to Cowley Barracks, making way for the Manor Ground’s development as a football ground.

 1950